Logarithmic Sobolev inequalities for generalised Cauchy measures: General case

-Let us remark that $A(t)$ is also positive for $t$ smaller than the second root, but this condition is not interesting as we are looking for the positivity of $A(\log(\omega))$.
-This proposition suggests that we can find a reasonable result for small $\beta$.
-On the other hand, for large $\beta$ the lower bound on $\sigma$ explodes as $\beta$ does to infinity.
-This will prevent us from using the rescaling argument to recover the Gross' inequality for Gaussian measures.
+Let us remark that $A_\sigma(t)$ is also positive for $t$ smaller than the second root, but this condition is not interesting since we are looking for the non-negativity of $A_\sigma(\log(\omega_\sigma(x)))$ for all $x\in\R^n$.
+This proposition suggests that we can get a reasonable result for small $\beta$.
+On the other hand, for large $\beta$ the lower bound on $\sigma$ explodes as $\beta$ goes to infinity.
+This prevents us from using the rescaling argument to recover Gross' inequality for Gaussian measures.

-\begin{theorem} Let $\log(\sigma_0)=2(n-2)/(2\beta-n)$.
-Then for all $n/2<\beta\leq(3n-2)/4$, for all $f\in\CC^\infty_c(\R)$, we have
+\begin{theorem} Let $\log(\sigma_\beta)=2(n-2)/(2\beta-n)$.
+Then for all $n/2<\beta\leq n-1$, for all $f\in\CC^\infty_c(\R^n)$, we have

 \end{theorem}